-Bellingham, Washington and Whatcom County are looking forward to welcoming visitors again when we reach Phase 3 of Washington State’s Safe Start Re-opening plan.
-As we continue to maneuver through this global pandemic, the health and safety of our residents and visitors are our highest priorities.
-We ask all visitors to do your part to help make our tourism industry restart successful and your visit safe and fun. #WhatcomStrong
+As we continue to maneuver through this global pandemic, the health and safety of our residents and visitors are our highest priorities in Bellingham and Whatcom County.
+Our businesses are doing their part to follow safety guidelines and are asking visitors to do your part to help make our tourism industry restart successful and your visit safe and fun.

 Planning, education and communication are essential to accomplish this.
 Below is a handy and downloadable guide to packing and planning for your trip.
 You may also want to view our Travel Advisory, which is updated daily.

 Washington State Governor Inslee has mandated that all individuals wear a face covering in public spaces, including stores, offices and restaurants.
 There are exemptions, including people with certain disabilities or health conditions, people who are deaf or hard of hearing, and children under the age of 5 (though it’s encouraged to have children ages 3-5 wear a covering if possible).
 There are also situations when you can remove your face covering, such as when seated at a restaurant or when recreating alone.

 Which restaurants are currently open in Bellingham and Whatcom County?